 - a.
 BELIEVES that all women, regardless of age, social status or marital status have the right to obtain a legal, safe, voluntary abortion; (2006) - b.
 SUPPORTS the use of federal, state, and local funds to provide abortions for women who are unable to afford them; and OPPOSES restrictions on the availability of funds for family planning clinics that offer, counsel for, or refer for abortion; (2006) - c.
 BELIEVES that voluntary induced abortions should be available from all public hospitals on the same basis as any other medical or surgical procedure; - d.
 OPPOSES policies that restrict funding for training residents and medical students in abortion procedures at federally funded institutions; (2006) - e.
 BELIEVES that all medical schools should include education on abortion as part of their mandatory curricula, as set forth in AMSA's Principles on Medical Education; (2008) - f.
 BELIEVES that all Obstetrics/Gynecology and Family Medicine residencies should offer training in abortion procedures; (2008) - g.
 OPPOSES any policy at the local, state, or federal level that causes delay and increased medical risk in the delivery of abortion services to women of any age, including but not limited to, prohibiting abortion counseling and referral in health care settings which receive federal funds.
 (1992) - h.
-OPPOSES the use of explicit visual and/or verbal representation of the products of abortion that tend to produce emotional trauma rather than provide useful information to a woman considering an abortion; (2003) - i.
-BELIEVES that the question of when a conceptus acquires personhood is a complex, religious, moral and personal question that cannot be answered by medical science, and OPPOSES all legislation attempting to define personhood of a conceptus; - j.
+OPPOSES the use of explicit visual and/or verbal representation of the products of abortion that tend to produce emotional trauma rather than provide useful information to a woman considering an abortion; (2003) - BELIEVES that the question of when a conceptus acquires personhood is a complex, religious, moral and personal question that cannot be answered by medical science, and OPPOSES all legislation attempting to define personhood of a conceptus; - j.
 Regarding clinic violence, AMSA: - 1.
 SUPPORTS a woman's right to an abortion performed in a safe and secure environment; - 2.
-CONDEMNS the violence directed against abortion clinics and family planning centers as a violation of the right of access to health care; (1985) - 3.
-SUPPORTS the Freedom of Access to Clinic Entrances law, and urges its enforcement to the fullest extent wherever possible; (1995) - 4.
-CONDEMNS any inflammatory rhetoric that encourages violence surrounding the abortion debate; (1995) - 5.
-STRONGLY URGES all health professional organizations/associations to publicly condemn violence directed against abortion providers, clinic workers and patients; (1995) - 6.
+OPPOSES any law that would require fetal remains, from a miscarriage or abortion to be buried or cremated.
+(2017) - 3.
+CONDEMNS the violence directed against abortion clinics and family planning centers as a violation of the right of access to health care; (1985) - 4.
+SUPPORTS the Freedom of Access to Clinic Entrances law, and urges its enforcement to the fullest extent wherever possible; (1995) - 5.
+CONDEMNS any inflammatory rhetoric that encourages violence surrounding the abortion debate; (1995) - 6.
+STRONGLY URGES all health professional organizations/associations to publicly condemn violence directed against abortion providers, clinic workers and patients; (1995) - 7.
 STRONGLY URGES all health professional organizations/associations to demand the investigation and prosecution of perpetrators of clinic violence by all appropriate law enforcement agencies, including federal, state and local governments.
 (1995) - k.
 OPPOSES the prohibition of intact dilation and extraction abortion.
 (1999) - 1.
 In regard to medical abortifacients: - 1.
 SUPPORTS the continued research and clinical use of all pharmaceutical abortifacients.
+(1998)

-(1998) - 2.
-RECOGNIZES that pharmaceutical abortifacients, although effective, do not replace the need for surgical abortion.
-(1998) - 5.
-In regard to sex education:
+2. RECOGNIZES that pharmaceutical abortifacients, although effective, do not replace the need for surgical abortion.
+(1998)

+5. In regard to sex education: